 I have been putting off reading this novel by Albert Camus for a couple of years now.
 Back in Haifa I had 2 hard copies of the novel – one that I purchased myself a while back, and one that I received as a gift from a friend.
 But I just couldn’t bring myself to read it.
 An isolated city going through an epidemic of plague.
-To settle in such a bleak world for weeks, while reading the novel, was something I never felt quite ready for.
+To settle in such a bleak world for weeks was something I never felt quite ready for.
 I thought I needed to build up resilience to get through it, or wait for some especially sunny period in my life, to offset the burden of reading.
 And this time has never quite come.

 And then Trump won, and suddenly I felt a sense of urgency to read it.

 Well, I just finished the book.
 It’s very good.
 And strangely enough, it’s neither depressing nor pessimistic.
 For a novel about a sustained wave of meaningless deaths and suffering, that’s quite an accomplishment.

 How does Camus pull off such a stunt?
 I’ll tell you how.
 Simply by not giving evil any role to play in the text.
 There is negligence, madness, absurdity, loneliness.
 But there is no evil.
 People die, but there is no one to blame – just a vast, cold, senseless universe, and lonely, sometimes misguided people trying to find a footing in it.

 “The evil that is in the world comes out of ignorance, and good intentions may do as much harm as malevolence, if they lack understanding.
 On the whole, men are more good than bad; that, however, isn’t the real point.
 But they are more or less ignorant, and it is this that we call vice or virtue; the most incorrigible vice being that of an ignorance that fancies it knows everything and therefore claims for itself the right to kill.“